 Some fragments bearing the “L.X.F” mark of the Legio X Fretensis are present at the Tower of David in Jerusalem.
 Roman Law required all pottery to bear the maker’s stamp, and the Legion pottery works just to the West of Jerusalem were obviously no exception.
 A huge production of pottery bearing the marks of the Legio X Fretensis has been discovered in Jerusalem.
 The mark “LE X FR” was also used in the pottery of the Legion.

 Where can we see some of the traces of the Roman Tenth Legion?
-In Jerusalem, for sure there is lots of evidence for the presence of the Legion.
-Of course in Masada, you can still see the well-preserved siege system constructed by the Legio X Fretensis; including the Romans siege camps and Roman Ramp.
-Also in Caesarea inscriptions of the Legion were found; since they were the ones preparing the aqueduct in times of peace.
+In Jerusalem, for sure, there is lots of evidence for the presence of the Legion.
+Of course, in Masada, you can still see the well-preserved siege system constructed by the Legio X Fretensis, including the Roman siege camps and Roman Ramp.
+Also, in Caesarea, inscriptions of the Legion were found; since they were the ones preparing the aqueduct in times of peace.